 The Company has initiated studies to assess the potential technical and economic extraction of a portion of the current mineral resources as defined in the December 2019 CUBE NI 43-101 technical report on file on www.sedar.com.
-The Company is now focused on evaluating the development of this higher grade part, termed "COSE-Style mineralization", of the total mineral resources by underground mining.
+The Company is now focused on evaluating the development of this higher grade, termed "COSE-Style mineralization", portion of the total mineral resources by underground mining.
 The Company is expecting quotations with respect to potential construction of an underground mine in Cap-Oeste.
 Material processing options are being considered and may include utilizing the Company's flotation facilities at Martha, about 100 kilometers to the southeast of Cap-Oeste.
 The Company has successfully carried out bulk metallurgical tests in the Martha process plant, obtaining favorable precious metal recoveries.

 On November 23, 2020, the Company announced that it had received a provisional permit to proceed with the development of the Cap-Oeste gold/silver underground project (the "Project").
 Development of the Project will focus on a high-grade portion of the current mineral resources, which lies under and peripheral to the depleted surface mine.
-The intention is to mine the Cap-Oeste underground resource and truck the ore approximately 100 kilometers to the Martha plant where it will be processed to produce a concentrate.
+The intention is to mine the Cap-Oeste underground resource and truck the mineralized material approximately 100 kilometers to the Martha plant where it will be processed to produce a concentrate.

-In the second half of 2020, a general exploration review of the project highlight the Monte Leon Target, 10km to the south of the actual mine, led to metallurgical studies using samples from prior diamond holes, which revealed very good recovery of Au in fresh sulfides.
-This led to planning a drilling program that will be carried out during the second half of 2021.
-This target also has the potential for the development of a near-surface, oxidized area and a RAB holes campaign is planned for the second quarter 2021.
-The Cap-Oeste Project has been put on hold pending the exploration programme to be carried out in Monte Leon.
+In the second half of 2020, a general exploration review of the Project identified the Monte Leon Target, 10km to the south of the mine, led to metallurgical studies using samples from prior diamond holes, which revealed very good recovery of Au in fresh sulfides.
+This led to planning a diamond drilling program that will be carried out during the second half of 2021.
+5,000 m of drilling is planned.
+This target also has the potential for the development of near-surface, oxidized mineralization and a 6,500-7,000 m RAB holes campaign is planned for second quarter 2021, expected to start early in May when environmental permissions are granted.
+New mapping and interpretation of the Monte Leon area including core re-logging have been completed in January/February 2021 and a total of 2,5km of Pole di Pole have been surveyed and other 12 others are in progress.
+133 linear kilometers of ground mag have also been undertaken.

 On March 9, 2021, the Company announced that it had received a definitive environmental permit for the development of the Cap-Oeste Project.
+The Cap-Oeste Project has been put on hold pending the exploration programme to be carried out in Monte Leon.

-The Company has reclamation and remediation obligations for Cap-Oeste Project of \$0.49 million as of December 31, 2020.
+The Company has reclamation and remediation obligations for Cap-Oeste Project of \$0.52 million as of March 31, 2021.